WHAT'S NEW IN LOS ANGELES

 LAX Air Service and Terminal Updates

 5th Anniversary of PUPs – This past May, LAX’s PUP (Pets Unstressing Passengers) program celebrated its 5th anniversary.
 Made up of 72 therapy dogs and their volunteers, the program deploys up to eight teams each week to roam the departure gate areas of each terminal, visiting passengers awaiting flights and providing airport information as well as comfort.

-Automated Screening Lanes – Tom Bradley International Terminal now has 14 new high-tech, time-saving Automated Screening Lanes at the security screening check point.
-The new lanes can increase the number of passengers screened by as much as 30 percent and allow as many as five guests to place their items in trays simultaneously and submit them for screening without waiting on the first person to complete the process, making the screening process faster, more efficient and less stressful for travelers.
+Automated Screening Lanes – Tom Bradley International Terminal now has 14 new high-tech, time-saving Automated Screening Lanes at the security screening checkpoint.
+The new lanes can increase the number of passengers screened by as much as 30 percent.
+This allows as many as five guests to place their items in trays simultaneously and submit them for screening without waiting on the first person to complete the process, making the screening process faster, more efficient and less stressful for travelers.

 Biometric e-Gates – LAX is the first location in the U.S. to pilot this unique, paperless, biometric boarding process.
 The program uses facial recognition technology in place of a paper boarding pass, where it captures each passenger’s photo and sends it to Custom Border Patrol for matching with the digital photo captured at the initial immigration process.
 The e-Gates have been installed at Gates 152, 154 and 156 in the Tom Bradley International Terminal, and additional airlines are making plans to test the technology.
 British Airways travelers to London will begin to use biometric boarding gates to gain access to their nightly flights at LAX.